tuananh/opentravel/data/ssim/README.md

 ### Header Record – Record Type 2

+The record gives an indication of the period(s) of applicability of the schedules that follow on subsequent records.
+The record has the standard length of 200 bytes broken into the following fields:

 ### Header Record – Record Type 3

 ### Header Record – Record Type 4